MaastrichtU-IDS/build-a-kg-example/README.md

     po:
       - [a, fo:Cuisine]
       - [rdfs:label, $(cuisines)]
-      # Use a function to split the diets cell using |
+      # We use a function to split the "diets" cells using |
       - p: schema:suitableForDiet
         o:
           function: grel:string_split